KevinFlanagan7/Golf-classic/README.md

 ## Features to be Implemented

-+ Contact form to send registration to the Golf club instead of leading to the dummy page.
++ Registration form to be sent to the Golf club instead of leading to the dummy page.
 + Links to competetion sponsors websites.
++ Links to accomodation and things to do in the Midlands.

 \
 &nbsp;